Solo is an open source security key, and you can get one at solokeys.com.

 For example, if you want to turn off any blue light emission, you can edit

-Then recompile, load your new firmware, and enjoy a blue-light-free version of Solo.
+Then recompile, load your new firmware, and enjoy a different LED color Solo.

-In the Hacker version, hardware is the same and firmware is unlocked, in the sense that you can 1) load an unsigned application, or 2) entirely reflash the key.
+In the Hacker version, hardware is the same but the firmware is unlocked, so you can 1) load an unsigned application, or 2) entirely reflash the key.
 By contrast, in a regular Solo you can only upgrade to a firmware signed by SoloKeys, and flash is locked and debug disabled permanently.

-A frequently asked question is whether Solo for Hacker is less secure than regular Solo.
-The answer is certainly yes, and therefore we only recommend to use Solo for Hacker for development, experimentation, and fun.
+Hacker Solo isn't really secure so you should only use it for development.
 An attacker with physical access to a Solo for Hacker can reflash it following the steps above, and even a malware on your computer could possibly reflash it.

 Developing Solo (No Hardware Needed)